 Nowadays I don’t seek out airline elite status as I used to in the past.
 While I still think there’s huge value to earning airline miles, the value of status simply isn’t there in the way that it used to be — upgrades are tougher to come by, premium cabins are often priced more reasonably in cash, and all the while airlines have (mostly) made status harder to earn.

-That being said, I’m quite intrigued by the Air France-KLM Flying Blue program, and now have plans to go for Platinum status with the program.
-In this post I wanted to go over the basics of elite status in the Flying Blue program, and then share my strategy.
+That being said, over the past year, I’ve been the most intrigued by the Air France-KLM Flying Blue program, as I think it’s a super fun program.
+I’ve just qualified for Platinum status with Flying Blue, and would like to go over the basics of elite status in the program, and then share my strategy.

 In this post: